AyeCode/geodirectory/docs/README.md

 4. Write security-first code (sanitize input, escape output, use nonces)
 5. Document with developer-persona comments
 6. Add to these docs if introducing new patterns
+7. For HTML use Bootstrap 5.3.2 classes, avoid custom CSS. (bootstrap is always loaded where needed, you do not have to load it yourself)

 ---